The Public Land Survey System uses Townships and Sections, and encompasses almost 1.5 billion acres of land beginning

 States except the original thirteen colonies.
 There are

 approximately 2.6 million section corners, each located about a

 mile apart.
 PLSS assumes a flat earth, and earth curvature plus surveying errors

 leads to some very interesting "rectangles".

-US Data used to be downloaded from.
+US Data used to be downloaded from the BLM.
 This has apparently been

 deprecated, and you have to deal with the wonderful ESRI Geodatabase format.